tinspham209/memories-application/README.md

 - how to count a like of Post in server
 - Deploy server to heroku
 - Google OAuth
+- what is Middleware and how to apply it in to project
+- what is JWT and how to use
+- JWT Auth Backend & Frontend
+- Role for User Actions
+- Token Expiry

 Bug:

+- CAN'T login with Google when `deploy`, but in `localhost` it can
 - when update new hashtags of post, but data is updated:

 ```